-The Collaborative Justice Courts Advisory Committee recommends funding court programs using grants from the Collaborative Justice Courts Substance Abuse Focus Grant Program, through the California Collaborative and Drug Court Projects in the Budget Act of 2017 [item 0250-101-0001], and the Dependency Drug Court Augmentation to the grants of the Substance Abuse Focus Grant Program, through the federal Court Improvement Program funds for fiscal year (FY) 2017-2018 [item 0250-101-0890].
-The committee recommends funding programs in 49 courts for FY 2017-2018 with these annual grants distributed by the Judicial Council to expand or enhance promising collaborative justice programs around the state.
+The Collaborative Justice Courts Advisory Committee recommends that the Judicial Council fund court programs using grants from the Collaborative Justice Courts Substance Abuse Focus Grant Program through the California Collaborative and Drug Court Projects in the Budget Act of 2018 (item 0250-101-0001), and the Dependency Drug Court Augmentation to the grant program through the federal Court Improvement Program funds for fiscal year (FY) 2018-19 (item 0250-101-0890).
+The committee recommends funding programs in 49 courts for FY 2018-19 with these annual grants to expand or enhance promising collaborative justice programs around the state.